ai4soc-at-icsoc/ai4soc-at-icsoc.github.io/source/submission/index.md

 # Submission guidelines

+Workshop papers should be **between 8 and 12 Springer's LNCS pages long**.
-Follow the instructions provided at [ICSOC2024 submission guidelines](https://icsoc2024.redcad.tn/call-research-papers.html)
+Apart from such constraint, you should follow the instructions provided at [ICSOC2024 submission guidelines](https://icsoc2024.redcad.tn/call-research-papers.html)

+Please remember that **at least one author of each accepted paper should attend to present the paper** and **at least one author for each paper accepted to a workshop will need to register for the workshop program**.